 This course provides a study of the nature of scientific thought and scientific method, consideration of historical and contemporary views concerning the relationship between science and religion and of current issues resulting from the interaction of modern science and the Christian worldview.

 Identical with PL 440.
+Prerequisite: PL 220 or 260

 BT 460 Philosophy of Religion